hadley/adv-r/Testing.md

       expect_that(model, is_a("glm"))

 * `matches()` matches a character vector against a regular expression.
-The optional `all` argument controls where all elements or just one element need to match.
+The optional `all` argument controls whether all elements or just one element need to match.
 This code is powered by `str_detect()` from the `stringr` package.